 Gary demonstrates a strategic mindset that, in its forward-looking focus, understands the role of data in high quality decision making.

 He also consistently displays a strong sense of personal integrity and exceptional stakeholder engagement skills.
+He joined JewishCare in 2021 as CEO.

 Gary is a financial and corporate adviser with more than 25 years of experience in commercial business, including property management and development, property funds management and public company experience.
 He’s been Head of Property for one of the largest property portfolios in NSW managing a team of more than of 75 staff who look after property worth in excess of $3 billion.